Euro Up Vs. Dollar but Markets Weak

 The euro, which faced its first major test Wednesday as most businesses reopened after New Year’s celebrations, rose above 90 cents against the dollar for the first time since Dec.
 20.

-Analysts cautioned that the euro’s rise might not be sustained unless forecasts of European growth prospects improve.
+Analysts cautioned that the euro’s rise might not be sustained unless forecasts of European growth prospects improved.
 And important economic indicators published Wednesday suggested continuing economic weakness, particularly in Germany and France, and dampened trading on stock markets across Europe.

 Otmar Lang, senior economist at Deutsche Bank Global Markets Research in Frankfurt, said Wednesday’s rise was driven by emotion, not hard economics.
 But Lang, who believes the euro has long been undervalued, predicted the fledgling currency ``will probably remain up for fundamental reasons.″